1609 Cravens Ave.

-Trustee Duties & Responsibilities
+Trustee Duties & Responsibilities in California

 Many people opt for a living trust when deciding to protect their assets because the document is not required to go through the expensive, public, and lengthy process of probate.
 Typically, the affairs of a trust can be settled in a fraction of the time of a will that passes through probate (which can take over a year), and the proceedings can also be done so in private.
 However, what many trustees and other beneficiaries of a trust fail to realize is the document must be administered and managed once the creator of the trust passes away.